dakuamao/sun/README.md

 # Zhao-yong Sun

-responsive, dark-mode ready Jekyll theme designed for use as a personal website and portfolio.

 Zhao-Yong Sun (dakuamao@126.com) is an Associate Professor at Xi’an University of Technology, China.
 His research focus is on Renewable energy.
 ## Education
 - Northwest University (China), Ph.D. in Economics.
 November 2014.